 Winding like a snake through the grass.

 pounds and pence, the sharp

-the texture of metal in the cold sun
+of concrete and steel in the cold winter

 bolted to our sides.